Amoeba: Runtime Tensor Parallel Transformation for LLM Inference Services: Introduction

 \section{Introduction}

-As large language models (LLMs) play increasingly important roles across various domains, the demand for LLM inference services in cloud environments has surged dramatically.
+As large language models (LLMs) play increasingly important roles, the demand for LLM inference services in cloud environments has surged dramatically.
 Delivering optimal performance for inference requests has become a paramount requirement.
 Significant efforts have been devoted to optimizing performance through instance-level acceleration mechanisms~\cite{Alpa, FlashAttention, FlashDecode, PageAttention,FlexGen,LightSeq,FastServe,E3} and global scheduling frameworks~\cite{Nexus, DVABatch, TritonServer, Shepherd, AlpaServe, Orca,Llumnix}.

-However, the intrinsic memory-intensive nature of inference services (\ie both KV cache and model weight must be in GPU memory) introduces {\bf a fundamental trade-off: extreme performance versus long context support}.
-When serving requests with extended sequence lengths, parallelized inference, like Tensor Parallelism (TP), becomes mandatory.
-As parallelism increases within a single instance, the overhead from computation partitioning and inter-worker communication escalates, causing significant performance degradation.
-Our practical measurements show that scaling from $4\times(TP1)$ to $TP4$ can incur over 57\% throughput loss.
-This dilemma remains unresolved in existing optimizations.

-In production workloads, long-context requests occur from time to time.
-This tough nut forces us to maintain different deployments with varying TP configurations (\eg $TP1$ for short requests and $TP4$ for long requests).
-However, these static TP settings compel workers to operate in an inefficient way even when long-context demands are absent.

-Based on this observation, we propose a basic idea: {\bf designing runtime cross-instance parallelism transformation to handle dynamic workloads}.
-For example, dynamically merging four $TP1$ instances into a single $TP4$ instance during the arrivals of long-context requests.
-This approach offers two key benefits: (1) When sudden long-context requests arrive, all workers are already operational, eliminating the need to wait for new instance provisioning.
-As long as we can achieve an efficient parallelism transformation, immediate service becomes possible, avoiding the minutes-long delays inherent in traditional scaling.
-(2) After long-context processing is complete, the $TP4$ instance can be elastically decomposed into four $TP1$ instances to maximize system throughput.